Colorado Highways:

 Colorado Tolling Enterprise Tollways

-CTE has undertaken a toll route feasibility study to determine what corridors in the state would be good candidates for a new toll road or toll lanes on an existing road.
+CTE undertook a toll route feasibility study to determine what corridors in the state would be good candidates for a new toll road or toll lanes on an existing road.
 The corridors were scored based traffic volume to capacity ratio, truck traffic, projects planned, and projected population growth along the corridor.
 At the first round of study in 2003 the corridors were scored into two levels.
 Those corridors were then whittled further for a 2004 study.

 In January 2005 the board was presented with these findings showing the financial feasibility of potential toll corridors: